Belly Rolls: How Do I Get Them to Work?

 the musculature structure of the abdomen.
 Look for the diaphragm, the abdominal muscles, and the transverse abdominal muscles.
 Envision that structure

 occurring inside of you.
 Now, do Exercise #1.
-Envision the muscles you see in that diagram contracting
+Visualize the muscles you see in that diagram contracting

 as you suck them all in.
-Envision them expanding as you let them
+Visualize them expanding as you let them

 you isolate them?
 Can you relax them?